Adithya-5369/Leave-Automation-System/README.md

 A secure, full-stack web platform designed to automate the multi-level leave request and approval process for faculty and staff at NIT Andhra Pradesh.
 This system addresses inefficiencies in manual workflows with digital dashboards, OTP login, structured approvals, and real-time analytics.

-Developed as part of an EPICS (Engineering Projects in Community Service) Project under the guidance of Dr. Karthick Seshadri, Assistant Professor.
+Developed as part of an EPICS (Engineering Projects in Community Service) Project under the guidance of [Dr. Karthick Seshadri, Assistant Professor, NIT Andhra Pradesh](https://nitandhra.ac.in/dept/cse/20075).

 ---